24/7 Helpline1300 139 313

 Abortion is a decision made by many women in Australia every year.
 Unfortunately a growing number of these women now say that this decision was made ‘because they felt they had no other choice’.
 There are also large numbers of women who feel their decision was not a fully informed one and that they wish they had had more information about how abortion would /could impact them.

 It is important that you feel in control of such a major decision and do not allow anyone to push you into making a choice you may not truly want.
-We have a variety of resources and fact sheets available to help you be fully informed on what an abortion decision will mean for your life and that of your child.
+Pregnancy help centres exist to provide a safe environment for you to make a pregnancy decision that is fully informed, evidence-based, consistent with your belief system, and free from external influence.

 We also have a ‘Questions to Ask’ Fact Sheet on the website that gives you a list of important questions to ask an abortion provider before you consent to any procedure.